mjdecker/mjdecker.github.io/_notes/software-architecture/design-patterns/adapter.md

 # Adapter: Object Adapter Consequences
 ![][objectstructure]

-* Adapts Adaptee to Target by committing to a concrete Adaptee class, which does not allow adaptation of a class and its subclasses
+* Adapter works with many Adaptees (i.e., Adaptee and all of its subclasses) adding functionality to all Adaptees at once
-* Since Adapter is a subclass of Adaptee, the Adapter can override some of Adaptee's behavior
+* Harder to override adaptee behavior, requires subclassing Adaptee and making Adaptor refer to subclass
 * Introduces an additional object, with a further pointer indirection

 # Adapter: Questions